 Joshua Hoare: Artistic Director

 Josh graduated from National Institute of Circus Arts (Swinburne University) University of Sydney and University of New England.
 His work spans circus and physical theatre, opera and event direction and facilitation.
 He has been an Australia council for the arts future leader, and Japanese government ship for world youth delegate.
 As an artistic director and trained linguist, Josh is committed to creative solutions for reclaiming sleeping languages.
 Josh has always been fascinated by the truths that bodies have access to, unavailable in verbal communication.
-His greatest work of art is his family with Andrea, and son Arno.
+His greatest work of art is his family with Andrea, and sons Arno and Oskar.

 Nick Skibinski: General Manager